EvanJordan13/CYDtest/README.md

 2. **Components**

    - **Shared Components:** General React components used across the entire site should be placed under the `components/` folder.
-Do not modify these components unless necessary.
-   - **Page-Specific Components:** Components exclusive to a specific page or project (e.g., classroom portal, peer learning hub) should be stored within the corresponding project folder, e.g., `classroom/components/*.tsx`.
+   - **Page-Specific Components:** Components exclusive to a specific page should be stored within the corresponding project folder, e.g., `classroom/components/*.tsx`.
    - **Naming Convention:** The component file name must match the function name inside the file.
 Use PascalCase (e.g., `CreateAssignmentForm.tsx`).
-   - **Client-Side Rendering:** Use `'use client'` only when absolutely necessary.
-If only part of a component requires client-side rendering, isolate that part into its own component.

-3. **Styling**
-   - Use [DaisyUI components](https://daisyui.com/components/) to ensure consistent styling.
-For example, apply `btn` class for buttons or `alert` class for alert modals.
-   - For additional customizations, apply Tailwind CSS class names as needed.

 ### Backend